Barristers give legal advice and appear on behalf of clients in civil, family and criminal cases in courts and tribunals.

 - (04) 472 7837 - email@example.com - www.lawsociety.org.nz

 What are the chances of getting a job?

 Strong competition for barrister jobs

-Competition for barrister positions is high due to the number of jobs falling by 15% between 2011 and 2017 to about 1,356.
+Competition for barrister positions is high due to a falling number of jobs.

 Your chances of securing work are best if you:

 - have at least five years of experience as a solicitor